 If you live in New York City, your kitchen is probably part of your bathroom.
 Even if you’re well adjusted in the suburbs, you probably wish you had a Kitchen fit for Food TV.
 Maid Sailors wants you to know that it’s possible without cleaning out your savings account.
 You have to think outside the frying pan in order to make your small kitchen more spacious.
 Here are 5 time-tested hacks to optimize kitchen space.

-Kitchen can cause claustrophobia.
+The kitchen can sometimes cause claustrophobia.
 Cabinets hang over your head, sleep by your feet and surround you.
 Sometimes it is even impossible to reach what’s inside them.
 Sometimes, space just comes down to the number of cabinets you have.
-Literally open up space by exchanging cabinets you can barely reach for shelves you can clearly see.
-Use shelves for easily accessible and often necessary items – spices, condiments and oils.
+Open up space by exchanging cabinets you can barely reach for shelves you can clearly see.
+Use shelves for easily accessible and often necessary items – spices, condiment, and oils.
 For cabinets placed above your head, replace with shelves and place dishes, cups and other utensils.
 Remove cabinets you don’t need and liberate your kitchen.

 This post received a significant contribution from Lana Hawkins, a crafty girl from Sydney, Australia.